madebydawid/madebydawid/README.md

 ## Hi there, I'm Dawid.
 Nice having you here. 👋

-### 🔭 I’m currently working in IT as an IT Technician and aim at making a transition into Cloud Development, focusing on Azure primarily.
+### 🔭 I’m currently working as an IT Technician and aim at making a transition into Cloud Development, focusing on Azure primarily.
 &nbsp;
 ### 📝 With MS-900 and SC-900 certificaations behind me, the aim is now set on AZ-900.
 &nbsp;
-### Meanwhile I also occupy myself with home-lab projects mainly using Azure and at times Terraform.
+### Meanwhile I also occupy myself with home-lab projects that stil my curiosity for technology.
+I enjoy doing projects with tools like Azure, Terraform, Bash, Automation, Git/GitHub, Virtualization and more.
 &nbsp;
-### 💻 Working on my Cloud Resume Challenge and some Azure automation projects.
+### 💻 As of now I focus on finishing my [Cloud Resume Challenge](https://github.com/madebydawid/azure-resume) and some [Azure Monitoring Projects](https://github.com/madebydawid/azure-monitoring-projects).

 <!--